Dot planimeter: Theory

+Every region in the plane that is bounded by a Jordan curve and avoids all points of an integer lattice has area at most proportional to its perimeter.
+More precisely the area is at most 0.582823 times the perimeter.
+In terms of a dot planimeter, this means that if a shape without interior holes allows a placement of the dot planimeter for which the estimated area is zero, the error in this underestimate can be at most proportional to the perimeter multiplied by the dot spacing.
+For a convex set of perimeter $p$, and a dot planimeter of spacing $s$, the estimated area is always within $s(p/2+1)$ of the true area by Nosarzewska's inequality.

+If the offset position of a dot planimeter is chosen randomly, relative to the shape to be measured, the estimated area is an unbiased estimator of the correct area: its expected value equals the correct area.
+Its standard error will be at most proportional to the square root of the number of grid squares intersected by the boundary of the shape.
+However, because the positions of dots in the planimeter are not themselves random, the error of estimation does not obey the central limit theorem, and the standard error is less informative than it would be for independent random samples, especially in cases where the area to be estimated has some spatial correlation with the dot pattern such as in the Moiré effect.
 Greater accuracy can be achieved by using a dot planimeter with a finer grid of dots.
 Alternatively, repeatedly placing a dot planimeter with different irrational offsets from its previous placement, and averaging the resulting measurements, can lead to a set of sampled measurements whose average tends towards the true area of the measured shape.
 The method using a finer grid tends to have better statistical efficiency than repeated measurement with random placements.

-According to Pick's theorem, published by Georg Alexander Pick in 1899, the version of the dot planimeter with boundary dots counting as 1/2 (and with an added correction term of −1) gives exact results for polygons that have the dots as their vertices.
+According to Pick's theorem, published by Georg Alexander Pick in 1899, the version of the dot planimeter with boundary dots counting as half a square (and with one square subtracted from the total as a second correction) gives exact results for polygons that have the dots as their vertices.
 According to Blichfeldt's theorem, published by Hans Frederick Blichfeldt in 1914, it is always possible to shift a dot planimeter relative to a given shape without rotating it so that the number of dots within the shape is at least equal to its area.

-The Gauss circle problem concerns the error that would be obtained by using a dot planimeter to estimate the area of a circle.
+The Gauss circle problem concerns the error that would be obtained by using a dot planimeter to estimate the area of a circle whose center lies on one of the dots.
 As its name suggests, it was studied in the early 19th century by Carl Friedrich Gauss.
 The maximum error is known to be bounded by a fractional power of the radius of the circle, with exponent between 1/2 and 131/208.